Cortland, New York: Geography

 Cortland is in west-central Cortland County at 42°36′2″N 76°10′53″W (42.600658, −76.181284).
 Cortland lies between Syracuse and Binghamton; it is surrounded by the town of Cortlandville.

 According to the United States Census Bureau, the city has an area of 10.14 km2, of which 10.09 km2 is land and 0.05 km2, or 0.51%, is water.

 The Tioughnioga River, a tributary of the Susquehanna River, flows southward past the city.

 Transportation

 Roads and highways

 Interstate 81, U.S. Route 11, and New York State Route 281 are north-south highways servicing the city.
 New York State Route 13 and New York State Route 41 also serve the city.
 Via I-81 it is 40 mi north to Syracuse and 40 mi south to Binghamton.
 NY-13 leads southwest 18 mi to Ithaca.

 Bus

-Local public transportation by bus is provided by Cortland Transit.
+Local public transportation by bus is provided by Centro, which replaced Cortland Transit on March 31, 2025.
 Greyhound and Trailways of New York provide the city with intercity bus service with connections to Syracuse, Binghamton, and points beyond.
 OurBus connects Cortland to Binghamton, New York City, and other destinations.
 The closest Amtrak train station is in Syracuse.

 Air

 Air service is provided by Cortland County Airport located west of the city.
+The nearest commercial airport is Ithaca Tompkins International Airport.

 Climate

-Cortland has a humid continental climate (Koppen Dfa), with cold, snowy winters and warm summers.
+Cortland has a humid continental climate (Koppen Dfb), with cold, snowy winters and warm summers.